py-bbn

 List of message pass.

-pybbn.associational.get_common_nodes(X: DataFrame, Y: DataFrame) List[str]
+pybbn.associational.get_common_nodes(X: DataFrame, Y: DataFrame) list[str]

 Get the common nodes between two potentials.